 1. Consider Professional Staging

-You only get one chance to make a first impression.
-If your new listing needs a little extra pizazz, consider hiring a professional staging company to make the most of your client’s existing decor, or spice it up to help your listing pop.
+Remember, you only get one chance to make a first impression.
+If your new listing needs a little extra pizazz, consider the expertise of a professional staging company or software.
+They can make the most of your client’s existing decor or spice it up to help your listing pop.
 And if your listing is vacant, adding a few things to give context to the space is essential to attract the perfect buyers.

 2. Get Pro Photography

-Now that you’ve got the place looking super-fly, it’s time for some photography.
+Now that you’ve got the place looking super-fly, it’s time for real estate photography.
 Word of warning—don’t skimp on the pictures!
-You’re about to post this listing for everyone to view and you want these pictures to draw in potential buyers to your upcoming open house.
+You’re about to post this listing for everyone to view and want these pictures to draw potential buyers to your upcoming open house.
 Be sure to hire a professional to get the job done.
-Or, if you DIY, at least check out our tips to make sure buyers stop scrolling through Zillow to add your open house to their calendar.
+Or, if you DIY, at least check out our tips to ensure buyers stop scrolling through Zillow to add your open house list to their calendar.

-💡 Pro Tip: While you’ve got your pro photographer already in your new listing and everything looks perfect, get them to shoot some video for you too.
-Some photographers have the ability to create Reel-style short vertical videos that you can use to post to social media to announce your upcoming open house.
-If your photographer doesn’t offer this service or you want to DIY to save some cash, do some quick videos yourself using your cell phone camera.
+Pro Tip: While your pro photographer is already in your new listing and everything looks perfect, get them to shoot some video for you, too.
+Some photographers can create Reel-style short vertical videos that you can use to post to social media to announce your upcoming open house.
+If your photographer doesn’t offer this service or you want to do some DIY to save some cash, make some quick videos yourself using your cell phone camera.

 3. Boost Your Open House Post on Facebook